 Weight and size

-|Body height||168 cm||156 cm|
+|Body height||168 cm||157 cm|

 |HIV / Aids||0.03%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Malaysia, 21.5% of all over 15-year-olds are still smokers.
+In Malaysia, 22.5 percent of all over 15-year-olds are still smokers.

 Medical suppliesMedical care provided by doctors and hospitals in Malaysia is below average compared to the world population.
-The country provides 1.9 hospital beds per 1000 inhabitants.
-The global mean here is 2.7 beds.
-Within the EU, 5.6 beds are available for every 1,000 residents.
+The country provides 1.9 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 17 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
+For example, only about 18 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.